-Opening the adhesive bag before loading into the pump will provide easier access to prepare the bag and liner for unloading.
+Opening the adhesive drum liner before loading into the pump will provide easier access to prepare the bag and top sheet for unloading.

 Step 2: Cut Bag and Liner

-Trim the bag to the top of the drum and cut the bag liner using a template.
+Trim the bag liner to the top of the drum and cut the top sheet using a template.
 Proper trimming will allow the pump to operate as designed and minimize the leaks and air bubbles.

-Note: Template is shown in image and liner has not been cut yet.
+Note: Template is shown in image and top sheet has not been cut yet.

-Step 3: Fold Bag over edge of liner
+Step 3: Fold Liner over edge of top sheet

-Folding the bag over the liner edges effectively seals the bag/liner to prevent adhesive or sealant leaks.
+Folding the liner over the top sheet edges effectively seals the bag/liner to prevent adhesive or sealant leaks.

 Step 4: Insert Drum Ring

-The drum ring distributes pressure evenly around the adhesive bag and locks the bag/liner seal.
+The drum ring distributes pressure evenly around the drum liner and locks the protective top sheet seal.

 Tip: Apply a small amount of grease to the ring to make cleaning easier.